MixedRealityLab/nottreal/README.md

 ## Download and installation

 NottReal is currently built for macOS as an app bundle or Windows as an installer.
-Download either or the source code for the latest release from [https://github.com/MixedRealityLab/nottreal/releases](the repository releases page "NottReal releases").
+Download either or the source code for the latest release from [the repository releases page](https://github.com/MixedRealityLab/nottreal/releases "NottReal releases").

 On macOS, you you should copy NottReal.app to your Applications directory.